eslint/typescript-eslint-parser/README.md

 **Please ensure that you are using a supported version before submitting any issues/bug reports.**

-## Reporting Issues

-Please **do not report parsing/AST issues in this repo**, report them directly to [TypeScript ESTree](https://github.com/JamesHenry/typescript-estree).

-Please check the current list of open and known issues and ensure the issue has not been reported before.
-When creating a new issue provide as much information about your environment as possible.
-This includes:

-- ESLint Version
-- TypeScript version
-- The `typescript-eslint-parser` version
-- ESLint config or rules and plugins currently enabled

 ## Integration Tests

 We have a very flexible way of running integration tests which connects all of the moving parts of the usage of this parser in the ESLint ecosystem.